Big changes are headed to the Children’s Garden

 With the addition of natural play elements, water works components, and outdoor making spaces, we will enable a robust, richer and more rewarding experience for all the children (and adults!) that visit.

 After years of public consultation and discussions with both children and adults, we are able to give the Children’s Garden the refresh it needs thanks to generous funding from Ontario Trillium Foundation.
-Beginning September 4, 2018 the space will be closed as we kick off phase one of this exciting project!

 The revitalization of the Children’s Garden will happen in two parts.
 Phase one will be from September 4 to mid-October of 2018, and phase two will begin in the spring of 2019.